coostdocs/codoc/content/en/co/coroutine.md

 - Receive data of the specified length on the specified socket, the parameter fd must be non-blocking, the parameter ms is the timeout period in milliseconds, the default is -1, never timeout.
 - This function **must be called in the coroutine**.
 - This function will block until all n bytes of data are received, or timeout or an error occurs.
 - This function returns n on success, returns 0 when the peer closes the connection, and returns -1 when timeout or an error occurs.
-The user can call co::timeout() to check whether it has timed out.
+The user can call co::timeout() to check whether it has timed out, and `co::error()`, `co::strerror()` can be called to get the error message.